jdmar3/jdmar3.github.io/cv/index.md

 # Work in Progress
 {% comment %}{% endcomment %}

+## Submitted/Under Review

+- Amelia N. Gibson and John D. Martin III, "Information Poverty among Parents of Individuals with Developmental Disabilities" (Resubmitted)

-## In Preparation
+## In Preparation (Working titles)

 - John D. Martin III, "Embedded Epistemology: How Interactive Information Systems and Interfaces Represent The Worldview of their Creators"
 - John D. Martin III, "Rapid Extraction: A Classroom Method for Effective Reading of Scientific Literature"
 - John D. Martin III, "Teaching soft skills in design: Designing a UX class to support students in the real world"

-## Submitted/Under Review

-- Amelia N. Gibson and John D. Martin III, "Information Poverty among Parents of Individuals with Developmental Disabilities"
+- John D. Martin III and Nicholas Frota, "Design Scope: A new process model for design methodology"

 # Publications